 After your university or college confirms your payment has been received, they will send you your I-20 or DS-2019.
 J-1 students need to coordinate with the Responsible Officer from their program sponsor to receive their DS-2019 form, while F-1 students receive their I-20 from a Designated School Official.

-Your I-20 or DS-2019 form each include important information for your degree, such as the program you plan to study, program start and end dates, your funding sponsors, and other personal information you provided while applying.
+Your I-20 or DS-2019 form each includes important information for your degree, such as the program you plan to study, program start and end dates, your funding sponsors, and other personal information you provided while applying.
 The I-20 or DS-2019 forms are very important, as they are proof of your enrollment at a SEVP-certified institution.

 When your I-20 or DS-2019 is issued, the same information is entered into the Student and Exchange Visitor Information System (SEVIS).
 SEVIS is an online SEVP database that stores and maintains information about international students.
 As part of the student visa application process, you need to pay a fee known as the I-901 SEVIS fee (covered later in this guide).
 To learn more about the SEVP and SEVIS, visit ICE.gov.